smithjd/sqlpetr/README.md

 ## Installing

 You will need `devtools` to install this package.

 If you want to work on it, you will need RStudio 1.2.1015 (currently in preview) or later, `devtools`, `roxygen2` and `pkgdown`.
 To install, clone this repository, `cd` into it and type `devtools::install()`.

+To just use the package, you need `devtools` and use `devtools::install_github("smithjd/sqlpetr")`.

 ## Developer workflow